Last updated on September 27, 2023

 Beginner’s guide.
 How to play backgammon.

 This Deluxe Backgammon post is purely for first-time players.
 We looked back on our previous posts and noticed that we had totally neglected complete beginners.
 If you are an experienced backgammon player then skip this post and look at some of our other Playing Guides.
 If you have never played backgammon before then this is the article for you.
 This post only deals with the basic backgammon gameplay and excludes the concept of doubling.
 Read on and learn how to play backgammon.

 Backgammon is a strategy game for two players, played on a board consisting of twenty-four narrow triangles called points.
 The points alternate in colour and are grouped into four quadrants of six points each.
-The quadrants are referred to as a player’s home board and outer board.
+The quadrants are referred to as the player’s home board and outer board.
 Your home board is the quadrant with your opponent’s two checkers on their 24-point and your 5 checkers on your 6-point.
 The home and outer boards are separated from each other by a ridge down the centre of the board.
 This is called the bar.
-Each player has 15 checkers shown laid out at the start of the game in the diagram below.
+Each player has 15 checkers that are laid out at the start of the game as shown in the diagram below.
 The player using the black checkers is playing from the bottom of the diagram.